 ACOG (American College of Obstetricians and Gynecologists) removed the recommendation that pregnant women should not exercise over 140 BPM back in 1994.
 Research demonstrates that heart rates vary wildly and a pre-determined, one-size fits all number is not appropriate.
 Though exercising to exhaustion isn’t ideal, there is flexibility in intensity during workouts.

 Myth Three: You can’t have a great physique after delivery.

 So much of postpartum recovery is influenced by the health and fitness of the mother before and during pregnancy.
 Waiting till after delivery to work on getting your body back is a big mistake.
 The stronger and more developed your muscles are leading up to and during pregnancy, the better able they are to rebound after delivery.

 Be the mom you want to be.
 Don’t wait another minute to look and feel great!
-CLICK HERE for a free consultation.
+CLICK HERE to schedule a consultation with Julia.